 Lateral Flexion Exercises With Resistance Band

-- Repeat same steps on the left side
+- Repeat the same steps on the left side.

-- Start with light resistance and high repetitions.
+- Start with light resistance and higher repetitions to build endurance gradually.

-- Gradually increase resistance or weight as your neck gets stronger.
+- Increase resistance or weight progressively as your neck becomes stronger.

 Other Benefits

-Even those with chronic neck pain can benefit from learning how to get a more muscular neck.
+- Even individuals with chronic neck pain can benefit from building a stronger neck.

 Related Article: 4 Neck Strengthening Exercises for Boxers and Athletes